UZH-Event-Tool/backend/README.md

 On success the updated user payload is returned.
 Profile images are stored locally in `uploads/profile-images` and served from `/uploads/...`.

+### `GET /events`

+Returns the authenticated user's event feed.
+Each event contains:

+- `registrationCount` – current attendee count
+- `attendanceLimit` – max capacity
+- `registrationDeadline` and `startsAt`
+- `isRegistered` – whether the current user already registered

+Use these fields to disable the "Register" button when the event is full or past the deadline.

+### `POST /events/:eventId/register`

+Registers the signed-in user for the event.
+Responses:

+- `201` with `{ message, registrationCount }` on success (use `registrationCount` to bump the UI counter and show the confirmation screen).
+- `400` with a descriptive `message` when registration is closed (deadline passed) or the event is full.
+- `409` when the user already registered.

+The backend also prevents duplicate registrations and enforces the capacity limit atomically.

 ## Project Structure

 - `src/env.ts` – Zod-based ENV validation.